-Title: Proposals for a Developmental AI
+Title: Developmental Theories of AI

 Oliver Brock is the Alexander-von-Humboldt Professor of Robotics in the School of Electrical Engineering and Computer Science at the Technische Universität Berlin in Germany.
 He received his Diploma in Computer Science in 1993 from the Technische Universität Berlin and his Master’s and Ph.D. in Computer Science from Stanford University in 1994 and 2000, respectively.
 He also held post-doctoral positions at Rice University and Stanford University.
 Starting in 2002, he was an Assistant Professor and Associate Professor in the Department of Computer Science at the University of Massachusetts Amherst, before to moving back to the Technische Universität Berlin in 2009.
 The research of Brock’s lab, the Robotics and Biology Laboratory, focuses on mobile manipulation, interactive perception, grasping, manipulation, soft material robotics, interactive machine learning, deep learning, motion generation, and the application of algorithms and concepts from robotics to computational problems in structural molecular biology.
 He is the president of the Robotics: Science and Systems foundation.

 Prof. Kenji Doya (Okinawa Institute of Science and Technology, Japan)

 Title: What can we further learn from the brain for AI and robotics?

 Deep learning is a prime example of how brain-inspired computing can benefit AI and robotics.
 But what else can we learn from the brain for bringing AI and robotics to the next level?